-One who is not fasting (or who anticipates that he won't be able to finish the fast) must still hear Krias Hatorah, but is not called up for an Aliya.
+An individual who won't be fasting must still hear Krias Hatorah, but is not called up for an Aliya.
 [If he is the only Kohen or Levi, he should absent himself.]
-If he is called up, he may accept the Aliya.
-He should not serve as the Chazzan or the Ba'al Koreh either, unless there is no one else to do so.
+If he is called up at Shacharis, he may accept the Aliya.
+He should not serve as the Chazzan or the Ba'al Koreh, unless no one else can.
+In any case, he may perform Hagbah or Gelilah.

 Kaddish is recited between the last Aliyah and Haftorah.
 During Gelilah and Haftorah, the Magbiha holds the Sefer Torah while sitting on a regular-height chair.
-The Sefer Torah is returned to the Aron HaKodesh immediately after Haftorah.
+The Sefer Torah is returned to the Aron HaKodesh right after the Haftorah.